On The Decoding Error Weight of One or Two Deletion Channels: Properties of the Deletion and Insertion Channels under ML Decoding

 where (a) follows from the definition of the ML$^*$ decoder, (b) follows from Claim~\ref{cl:emb}, (c) holds since for every $\bfx\in\Sigma_q^*$, the values of $|\bfc|$, $|\bfy_i|$, and $p$ are fixed, and (d) holds since $\prod_{i=1}^t \emb(\bfc; \bfy_i) = 0$ for every $\bfc \in \cC$ such that $\bfc \notin \sups (\bfy_1, \ldots, \bfy_t)$.
 The proof for the insertion channel is similar. \end{IEEEproof}

-In the rest of the paper we primarily focus on two versions of the deletion channel.
-While the first one is $\del(p)$ which was already discussed so far in the paper, the second will be studied in Section~\ref{sec:1-del} and Section~\ref{sec:2-del}.
-This channel, denoted by $k\textrm{-}\mathsf{Del}$ and referred as the $k$-deletion channel, deletes exactly $k$ symbols of the transmitted word, while the choice of the $k$ deleted symbol is identical among all $\binom{n}{k}$ options, where $n$ is the word length.
-This channel is formally introduced in Section~\ref{sec:1-del} and our goal is to analyze the ML$^*$ decoder for a single instance of this channel.
-In Section~\ref{sec:two deletions}, we focus on the deletion channel $\del(p)$ and study the case of two channels of this setup.
-While computing the ML$^*$ decoder in this case is computationally impractical we instead analyze and study a degraded version of this decoder and study its expected normalized distance.
-The same task is carried also for two insertion channels in Section~\ref{sec:ins}.
-Then, Section~\ref{sec:1-del} is dedicated to the $k$-deletion channel for $k=1$, while in Section~\ref{sec:2-del} we solve the $k=2$ case.
-In both cases we give a full characterization of the ML$^*$ decoder and its expected normalized distance.
+In the rest of the paper, we primarily focus on two versions of the deletion channel, the probabilistic channel $\del(p)$, and the combinatorial channel $k\textrm{-}\mathsf{Del}$, both defined in Section~\ref{sec:defs}.
+The $k\textrm{-}\mathsf{Del}$ channel is studied in Section~\ref{sec:1-del} and Section~\ref{sec:2-del}, where we study, analyze, and characterize the ML$^*$ decoder for $k=1$ and $k=2$.
+In Section~\ref{sec:two deletions}, we focus on the deletion channel $\del(p)$ and study the case of two instances of this channel.
+While computing the ML$^*$ decoder, in this case, can be computationally impractical (see Section~\ref{sec:two deletions} for details), we instead analyze a degraded version of this decoder and study its expected normalized distance.